 The outcome of a disciplinary hearing will be communicated in writing to the person who lodged the complaint and member against who the complaint was made within 7 days of the hearing.

-There will be the right of appeal to the Management Committee following the communication of any disciplinary action.
-All appeals should be made in writing to the Secretary within 14 days of communication of disciplinary action and the Management Committee should consider the appeal within 14 days of the Secretary receiving the details of the appeal.
+There will be the right of appeal to the Membership following the communication of any disciplinary action.
+All appeals should be made in writing to the Secretary within 14 days of communication of disciplinary action and the Management Committee will facilitate a meeting of the Membership to consider the appeal within 14 days of the Secretary receiving the details of the appeal.

-There will be a minimum of four members of the Management Committee present for a disciplinary hearing or to consider an appeal.
+There will be a minimum of four members of the Management Committee present for a disciplinary hearing.

 13. Dissolution